When we say we want everyone on the same page, this is the page we’re talking about.

 For the Benefit of the World

-We believe a world yearning for hope and joy needs a different model of university.
-At Brigham Young University, belief enhances inquiry, study amplifies faith, and revelation leads to rich understanding.
-Teaching and research are both valued, and excellence and affordability go hand in hand.
+We believe a world yearning for hope and joy needs the graduates of Brigham Young University—disciples of Jesus Christ who are driven by love for God and His children and who are prepared to serve and lead.
+This preparation demands a unique university model: at BYU, belief enhances inquiry, study amplifies faith, and revelation leads to rich understanding; at BYU, helping students develop their full divine potential is central to both our teaching and our scholarship.
 As the flagship higher education institution of The Church of Jesus Christ of Latter-day Saints, BYU strives to be among the exceptional universities in the world and an essential university for the world.

 These proof points assert our difference in two contexts: among all institutions of higher education, and among our sister institutions in the Church Educational System.
 They provide evidence that our brand is supportable and verifiable.